 THE COPPER MARK CRITERIA FOR RESPONSIBLE PRODUCTION

 The Copper Mark Criteria for Responsible Production are management system requirements defined in the Risk Readiness Assessment and the Criteria Guide.
 All participants commit to fully meet all criteria within 24 months.
 Whether a site produces copper, molybdenum, nickel, or zinc, the standard and process is the same.
 Only the outcome may vary, resulting in The Copper Mark, The Molybdenum Mark, The Nickel Mark, or The Zinc Mark, or a combination thereof.

-The Risk Readiness Assessment (RRA) is created by the Responsible Minerals Initiative.
+The Risk Readiness Assessment (RRA) was created by the Responsible Minerals Initiative.
 It represents the core expectations from over 40 leading existing voluntary sustainability standards across all major environmental, social, and governance topics.
-To learn more about how it was developed, visit the Responsible Mineral Initiative’s website.

 Download the Risk Readiness Assessment criteria here.